 You know what it’s like, as soon as you decide you’re not going to do something it’s all you can think about.
 When you realize you can’t swear in front of your kids, the only thing that wants to come out of your mouth are the foulest words.
 Likewise, since I proposed having dessert just once a week all I started to obsess about chocolate cake, chocolate chip cookies, any kind of pie, ice cream, well, you get the idea.
 I also needed a little bribe for my girl this past weekend.
 I was going out on Saturday night.
 I knew Esme wasn’t going to be happy about it but three days into Ben’s most recent work trip to NYC and Mama needed a cocktail.
 So I told her we could make a crumble together on Saturday afternoon and she could share some with our sitter.
 It also gave us a chance to catch up on some things.
 For instance, you probably know that when lions have tea parties they wear fancy dresses but you probably don’t realize they buy their cakes in stores, “because they don’t have the materials.”

-4 medium apples peeled and chopped
+- 4 medium apples peeled and chopped

-1 cup frozen mixed berries
+- 1 cup frozen mixed berries

-1 cup frozen rhubarb
+- 1 cup frozen rhubarb

-1/2 cup whole wheat flour
+- 1/2 cup whole wheat flour

-3/4 cup oats
+- 3/4 cup oats

-1/4 cup brown sugar
+- 1/4 cup brown sugar

-3/4 stick of cold butter
+- 3/4 stick of cold butter

-pinch of cinnamon
+- pinch of cinnamon

-Cut the cold butter into small pieces - roughly pea size - and add it to the dry mixture.
-Toss it together until each piece of butter is well coated with flour, the butter should be evenly distributed throughout.
+Cut the cold butter into small pieces - roughly pea size - and add it to the dry mixture, tossing it together until each piece of butter is well coated with flour and the butter should be evenly distributed throughout.

 We go through so much applesauce I don’t bother to freeze it the way I do with all the other baby food I make.
 A jar like this doesn’t last a week for us.
 Let it cool a bit before putting the lid on and storing it in the fridge.